Sponsoring Aayusma and Yashu Kiju

 You can stop after 3-months and we will find a replacement sponsor.

-- Once SherpaCares has secured sponsors for both girls, there are 8 other children waiting for sponsorships, so SherpaCares will email you to see to pick one on the waiting list.
+- Once SherpaCares has secured sponsors for both girls, there are 8 other children on the list waiting for sponsorships, so SherpaCares will email you to see to pick one on the waiting list.

 - The Kiju girls will be in school for another 3-5 years, but you can stop your sponsorship at any time.
 Even a few months would make such a difference in their lives.

-- Your penpal commitment is just an a month directly from your sponsored child to hear about their world and tell them something about your world.
+- Your penpal commitment is just month.
+Sponshors report is in the most fun part of the program.
+Connecting you directly to your sponsored child to hear about their world and tell them something about your world.

 - Being in touch gives them the hope that someone out there cares.
 We find that this hope alone make a amazing impact on their feeling of wellbeing and their grades skyrocket.
 Everyone needs to know they are cared for.